Sirtea/WSGISession/README.md

 the session id in a cookie.
 It's up to you how to save and retrieve the session object.

-WSGISession has a pair of objects to use: SessionMiddleware and Session.
+WSGISession has a pair of objects to use: `SessionMiddleware` and `Session`.
 This objects should work on any WSGI compilant application; I have tested on a plain WSGI application and on a Bottle application.